Charles Lee (general): Court martial

 Although the first two charges proved to be dubious, Lee was undeniably guilty of disrespect, and Washington was too powerful to cross.
 As the historian John Shy noted, "Under the circumstances, an acquittal on the first two charges would have been a vote of no-confidence in Washington."
-Lee was found guilty on all three counts, though the court deleted "shameful" from the second and noted the retreat was "disorderly" only "in some few instances."
+Lee was found guilty on all three counts, but the court deleted "shameful" from the second and noted the retreat was "disorderly" only "in some few instances."
 Lee was suspended from the army for a year, a sentence so lenient that some interpreted it as a vindication of all but the charge of disrespect.
 Lee continued to argue his case and rage against Washington to anyone who would listen, prompting both Lieutenant Colonel John Laurens, one of Washington's aides, and Steuben to challenge him to a duel.
-Only the duel with Laurens actually transpired, during which Lee was wounded.
+Only the duel with Laurens actually transpired on 23 December 1778, during which Lee was wounded in the side.
+Laurens, believing the wound was more serious than it seemed, went to help the general.
+However, Lee said it was fine and proposed to shoot a second time.
+The men's seconds, Alexander Hamilton and Evan Edwards, opposed this idea and had the duel end there, despite Lee's protests to fire again and Laurens's agreeance.
 In 1780, Lee sent such a poorly received letter to Congress that it terminated his service with the army.

-Later life
+Later life and death

-Lee retired to his Prato Rio property in the Shenandoah Valley, where he bred horses and dogs.
+Lee retired to his Prato Rio property, where he bred horses and dogs.
 However, debts had again accumulated, and his advisors recommended liquidating the property.
 By the spring of 1780, in addition to more frequent gout attacks, Lee had acquired a chronic cough which with other symptoms might have indicated tuberculosis.
 He made a final tour of Baltimore, Williamsburg, and Fredericksburg, Virginia; Frederick, Maryland; and western Pennsylvania.
-While visiting Philadelphia to complete the property's sale (that to Maryland buyers having fallen through), he was stricken with fever and died in an inn on October 2, 1782.
+While visiting Philadelphia to complete the property's sale (that to Maryland buyers having fallen through), he was stricken with fever and died in an inn on 2 October 1782.
 Despite a provision of his will that denounced organized religion and specifically forbade burial near a church or religious meeting house, his remains were taken to the City Tavern for friends and dignitaries to pay their respects, then a military escort took his remains to Christ Church, where after a brief Anglican service, Lee was buried in the churchyard in an unmarked grave.
 Lee left his property to his sister, Sidney Lee, who died unmarried in 1788.